 Being a small town, Huntertown does not have a public transit system used by locals to get to and from work.

-The education level of Huntertown citizens is very high relative to the national average among all cities (21.84%): 38.24% of adults in Huntertown have a bachelor's degree or even advanced degree.
+The citizens of Huntertown are very well educated compared to the average community in the nation: 38.24% of adults in Huntertown have a bachelor's degree or even advanced degree.

 The per capita income in Huntertown in 2022 was $38,236, which is wealthy relative to Indiana, and upper middle income relative to the rest of the US.
 This equates to an annual income of $152,944 for a family of four.
 However, Huntertown contains both very wealthy and poor people as well.